 BMW unwrapped its newest motorcycle in Berlin today, the BMW R Nine T, built to celebrate “90 years of BMW Motorrad.”

-The exhaust system on the left side of bike can be adjusted to lower or raise its position.
-Two silencers are stacked on top of each to give it a sport look.
+The exhaust system on the left side of the bike can be adjusted to lower or raise its position.
+Two silencers are stacked on top of each to give it a sporty look.
 With customization being a main theme for the R Nine T, a titanium Akrapovic sports exhaust system can be found in the accessory catalog.

 Going back in time R Nine T uses wire-spoke wheels with black anodized alloy, non-flanged rims, black aluminum hubs and stainless steel spokes.
-Bike gets BWM Motorrad ABS brakes with four-piston radial calipers and 320mm discs on front, and double-piston floating calipers with 265mm discs on rear.
-Paying attention to detail, 4.8 gallon aluminum fuel tank has been hand-painted and coated.
+Bike gets BWM Motorrad ABS brakes with four-piston radial calipers and 320mm discs on front, and double-piston floating calipers with 265mm discs on the rear.
+Paying attention to detail, 4.8-gallon aluminum fuel tank has been hand-painted and coated.
 Overall bike has a Black Storm Metallic paint finish with contrasting silver and metallic highlights.
 Built to attract young generation of riders, it still pays tribute to previous models.

 No word on pricing, but expect to go on sale in the US in early 2014.